How Hypnosis and Hypnotherapy Are Regulated Globally

 When engaging in hypnotherapy, it's essential to adhere to strict disclosure and record-keeping requirements to guarantee transparency, ethical practice, and the protection of client rights.

-Before starting any treatment, you must provide your clients with thorough disclosure information.
+Before starting any treatment, provide your clients with thorough disclosure information.
 This includes your business details such as the name of your firm, agency, or practice, along with your business address and telephone number.
 You should also describe the name and type of counseling or hypnotherapy you provide, the methods and techniques used, and your education, training, and experience in the field.

 The course of treatment and billing information, including the client's cost per session and billing practices, must also be clearly outlined.
 It is important to include a disclosure statement that details the client's rights and responsibilities, as well as your own.
 This statement should inform clients about the confidentiality of the service, including any limits on confidentiality required by law.